 Where Patients have been declined routine appointments because the consultations are fully booked, it is at best disappointing when one of those booked appointments does not turn up and has not contacted the Practice to cancel the appointment so that it can be released for others or telephones so late as to make it impossible to allocate to another Patient.

-In March 2020, there were 71 such DNAs - with either GPs or Nurses and, in some cases, double appointments.
-This is the equivalent of 2 days of missed clinical appointments.
+In August 2020, there were 34 such DNAs - with either GPs or Nurses and, in some cases, double appointments.
+This is the equivalent of half a day of missed clinical appointments.

 The cost in time and money is a burden to the National Health Service generally and the Practice in particular cannot sustain this.

-Remember that your DNA is other Patient’s denied appointment.
+Remember that your DNA is another Patient’s denied appointment.
 Below are last months figures broken down by the time a patient booked an appointment to when they actually due to see the GP.

 Index = Booking time to Appointment Time